 In January 2014, Melvin Watt was sworn in to a five-year term as Director of the FHFA, and in May 2014 the FHFA released its strategic plan for the GSEs, in which it changed its goal of "contraction" of the GSEs' multifamily businesses to "maintaining" the businesses.
 In furtherance of that goal, the 2014 FHFA scorecard for the GSEs maintained the 2013 multifamily loan origination caps for each GSE, but excluded from the caps affordable housing loans, loans to small multifamily properties and loans to manufactured housing rental communities.
 In January 2015, the FHFA released the GSEs' 2015 Scorecard (the "2015 Scorecard"), which set the multifamily loan origination caps for each GSE at \$30 billion, excluding, as was the case in the 2014 scorecard, affordable housing loans, loans to small multifamily properties, and loans to manufactured housing rental communities.
-Additionally, in December 2015, the FHFA released the GSEs' 2016 Scorecard (the "2016 Scorecard"), which set the multifamily loan origination caps for each GSE at \$31 billion, excluding, as was the case in the 2015 Scorecard, affordable housing loans, loans to small multifamily properties, and loans to manufactured housing rental communities and also added certain other exclusions for 2016 including loans on senior housing assisted living properties.
+Additionally, in December 2015, the FHFA released the GSEs' 2016 Scorecard"), which set the multifamily properties, and loans to manufactured housing rental communities.
+Additionally, in December 2015, the FHFA released the GSEs' 2016 Scorecard, affordable housing loans, loans to small multifamily properties, and loans to small multifamily properties and so added certain other exclusions for 2016 including loans, loans to small multifamily properties, and loans to senior housing assisted living properties.
 The 2016 Scorecard also stated that the FHFA will review the agency's estimates of the multifamily loan origination market size, on a quarterly basis, and if it determines that the actual 2016 market size is greater than projected, it will apply an appropriate increase to the capped category, but will not reduce the cap if the actual market size is less than projected.